exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 At the very beginning, the message is checked against the [serialization format](../serialization.md).

-If any problems during deserialization are detected, such a message is ignored as something that a node can not correctly interpret.
+If any problems during deserialization are detected, a message is ignored as something that a node can not correctly interpret.
 If verification is successful, proceed to [Consensus messages processing](#consensus-messages-processing) or [Transaction processing](#transaction-processing).